Birth Control and High Blood Pressure

-Your doctor or pharmacist will fit you with a blood pressure monitoring device which includes placing a cuff around your arm that measures your blood pressure readings over a 24-hour period.
+If this needs to be done, your doctor or pharmacist will fit you with a blood pressure monitoring device which includes placing a cuff around your arm that measures your blood pressure readings over a 24-hour period.
 24-hour blood pressure monitoring is not covered by medical cards, so you will be charged for this service.
-Pharmacies will also charge you a fee for 24-hour monitoring of your blood pressure.
+Pharmacies will also charge you a fee for a 24-hour monitoring of your blood pressure.

 What do the two numbers in a blood pressure reading mean and why are they important?

-Blood pressure readings have two numbers, one on top of the other, for example, 120/80mmHg.
+Blood pressure readings have 2 numbers, one on top of the other, for example 120/80 mmHg.
 The top number is your systolic blood pressure and the bottom one is your diastolic blood pressure.